matejlatin/matejlatin.co.uk/_posts/2016-08-18-i-quit-design-twice.md

 ---
 The last thing I remember I wanted to be was a “game designer/developer”.
 I just got my first PC and gaming was all I did.
 Then, at some point, I stopped thinking about what I really want to do.
 The life auto–pilot must have kicked in.

+{% include aside.html note ="I still look back on those years as the best of my life.
+Video games, music and candy." %}

 Primary school was a piece of cake, high school was a wake up call.
-I spent most of my time playing video games, neglecting the school.
+I spent most of my time playing video games, neglecting school assignments.
 I’d come home, turn on the PC and start playing Half-Life, Command & Conquer, Civilization.
 All these games were so time consuming.
-There was no time for school.
+There was no time for anything else.
 My grades in school started to reflect this and I failed a class.
-I dropped out the next year.
+The next year I dropped out.

 But there was something else I used my PC for besides gaming.
 I was designing websites and setting up eCommerce sites for local clients.
 I picked up this interest as a kid but I had never thought it’d ever be anything more than a hobby.
 I was setting up WordPress blogs, Zen Cart web sites and drawing interfaces and websites in Photoshop by the time I finally finished high school.